ibm-cloud-docs/Cloudant/api/creating_views.md

 ### Document partitioning

-Documents are randomly presented to the reduce function.
-Due to sharding, there are no guarantees that the output of any two specific map functions will be passed to the same instance of a reduce call, so you should not rely on any ordering.
+Due to sharding, there are
+no guarantees that the output of any two specific map functions will be passed to the same instance of a reduce call, so you should not rely on any ordering.
 Your reduce function must consider all the values passed to it and return the correct